cicsdev/cics-java-jcics-samples/README.md

 * TSQCommon - Super class used to provide common services for the TSQ samples

 ## CICS bundle projects
-The following CICS bundle projects are provided to support deployment of the Java projects and the associated CICS resource definitions
+The following Eclipse CICS bundle projects are provided to support deployment of the Java projects and the associated CICS resource definitions

 * Project com.ibm.cicsdev.link.cicsbundle - CICS bundle project for deploying the com.ibm.cicsdev.link Java samples
 * Project com.ibm.cicsdev.link.resources.cicsbundle - CICS bundle project containing transaction and program definitions for the com.ibm.cicsdev.link sample